ryansliao/DSC-Capstone/README.md

 python run.py data features
 ```

-To run all at once:
+To run all models at once:
 ```
 python run.py data features all
 ```

-To run individually:
+To run each model individually:
 ```
 python run.py data features vehtype
 ```